Renault Étoile Filante: History

-In the mid 1990s, Renault decided to restore the car, with a view to getting it running again.
-Renault completely dismantled the car at its Billancourt factory in Paris, respraying the chassis and repairing the engine.
-In front of an expectant crowd, the car was fired up and moved under its own power for the first time since 1956.
-It's now conserved as a part of Renault's Historical Cars Collection.
+In the mid-1990s, Renault restored the car and made it operational again.
+The car was completely dismantled at the Billancourt factory in Paris, respraying the chassis and repairing the engine.
+In front of an expectant crowd, the car was fired up and moved under its power for the first time since 1956.

+It is now conserved as a part of Renault's Historical Cars Collection.

+A private collection of Renault sports cars in Mexico has a second Étoile Filante.

 Return to Bonneville

 In 2016, to celebrate the 60th anniversary of the Étoile Filante's 1956 record run, the car was fitted with an electric motor and brought back to the Bonneville Salt Flats with Nicolas Prost, son of Alain Prost, at the wheel.
 It did not compete for a record.
 Instead, a new record of 76.5 mph was set in a Renault Dauphine, again with Nicolas Prost at the wheel.